ApiLogicServer/Docs/docs/Project-Rebuild.md

 * the system reads the database schema to create `models.py`

 * `models.py` drives the creation process

 * you customize the created project, mainly by altering the files on the far right

 As shown in the diagram, creation is always driven from `models.py.`  Models differ from physical schemas in important ways:

-* the system ensure that class names are capitalized and singular
+* the system ensures that class names are capitalized and singular

 * there are good reasons to customize `models.py`:
    * to add foreign keys missing in the database - these are critical for multi-table apis and applications